 An extreme advantage of hiring a local lawyer is having an advocate who understands the ebb and flow of the community, both professionally and personally.
-Ms. Mitchell has lived in Calvert County since 1996 and is a proud graduate of Calvert High School.
+Ms. Mitchell has lived in Calvert County since childhood and is a proud graduate of Calvert High School.
 Ms. Mitchell understands what matters to the people of Southern Maryland and recognizes these values and common grounds in her practice of law.
 During law school, Ms. Mitchell had the fortunate opportunity to intern in her hometown for the Honorable Warren J. Krug of the Circuit Court for Calvert County, Maryland.
-This experience provided Ms. Mitchell with two invaluable opportunities: (1) meeting and developing relationships with the wonderful people who keep the Courthouse running – from judges, to clerks, bailiffs, and administrative assistants; and (2) understanding the way a small courthouse operates.
-While the important laws don’t change throughout Maryland, there are local rules, customs, and court services that are unique to each county and having a lawyer who understands the local procedure can save essential funds and time in your case.
+This experience provided Ms. Mitchell with two invaluable opportunities: (1) meeting and developing relationships with the wonderful people who keep the Courthouse running – from judges to clerks, bailiffs, and administrative assistants; and (2) understanding the way a small courthouse operates.
+While the important laws don’t change throughout Maryland, there are local rules, customs, and court services that are unique to each county, and having a lawyer who understands the local procedure can save essential funds and time in your case.

 During law school, Ms. Mitchell’s high achievement earned her the chance to intern with the Honorable Wendelin I. Lipp, United States Federal Bankruptcy Judge for the District of Maryland in Greenbelt.
 This prestigious internship provided Ms. Mitchell with a unique opportunity to learn the basics of bankruptcy litigation from a judge’s perspective.
 Although Ms. Mitchell does not currently practice in bankruptcy, her experience and knowledge of bankruptcy practice and procedure allow her to better address clients’ needs when they are in the difficult financial times that often come when a family is going through litigation.

-After Ms. Mitchell’s second year of law school, she worked as a Summer Associate with the law firm of Eccleston & Wolf, P.C. in Hanover, Maryland assisting the defense in various high dollar professional and legal malpractice cases involving anything from a rural property line dispute to an engineering failure on a hundred million dollar urban development project.
+After Ms. Mitchell’s second year of law school, she worked as a Summer Associate with the law firm of Eccleston & Wolf, P.C. in Hanover, Maryland, assisting the defense in various high-dollar professional and legal malpractice cases involving anything from a rural property line dispute to an engineering failure on a hundred-million-dollar urban development project.

 For three semesters during law school, Ms. Mitchell practiced as a Rule 16 Student Attorney with the University of Baltimore School of Law Family Law Clinic where she represented clients free of charge in domestic violence proceedings, divorce proceedings, a contested name change for a child, settlement conferences, child support modification and contempt proceedings.

 More than simply representing clients with domestic law issues, Ms. Mitchell helped create a community outreach program which traveled to educate inner city youth about their rights if confronted with teen dating violence.
-She has also participated in the legislative process by seeking support from the Baltimore City Council to introduce and pass legislation drafted by her Community Education Team which lead to the unanimous adoption of Baltimore City Resolution 12-034R, recognizing that freedom from domestic violence is a fundamental human right.
-Ms. Mitchell is very proud to have helped with this cause as Baltimore is only the second city in the nation to adopt this important legislation.
+She has also participated in the legislative process by seeking support from the Baltimore City Council to introduce and pass legislation drafted by her Community Education Team which led to the unanimous adoption of Baltimore City Resolution 12-034R, recognizing that freedom from domestic violence is a fundamental human right.
+Ms. Mitchell is very proud to have helped with this cause, as Baltimore is only the second city in the nation to adopt this important legislation.